 RUN apt-get update && apt-get install -y openssh-server apache2 supervisor RUN mkdir -p /var/lock/apache2 /var/run/apache2 /var/run/sshd /var/log/supervisor

 Here we're installing the

 (which provides the Supervisor daemon) packages.
-We're also creating two
+We're also creating four

 new directories that are needed to run our SSH daemon and Supervisor.